 Christians have not withstood the enemy to the point where they shed blood like our Lord Jesus.
 There is a big contrast between what He went through and what they face.
 They suffered persecution but not to the ultimate extent.
 The Hebrew Christians had not paid the ultimate sacrifice in their walk with the Lord.

 Hebrews continues the idea of the Greek games in this verse.
 The word “resisted” means to stand against.
 The image comes from the boxing metaphor.
 Blows to the head bring forth blood.
-Blood flows in when punched with a vicious blow; he must withstand the knocks from his opponent.
+Blood flows when the body is punched with a vicious blow; the recipient must withstand the knocks from his opponent.
 This is a metaphor for a believer undergoing persecution by standing against the opponent.

 striving against sin.

-The word “striving” means to fight agonizingly against–there is a great clash involved in this struggle.
+The word “striving” means to fight agonizingly against—there is a great clash involved in this struggle.
 The Christian life is a battle.
 Sin is something to resist.
 It is the adversary of the Christian.
-Sin will cause the believer to spare effort to follow Christ.
+Sin will cause the believer to spare effort in following Christ.
 It will defeat Christian dynamics.
-There are causalities in the spiritual battle.
+There are casualties in the spiritual battle.
 Christ’s striving against sin took Him to the cross; He did not give up.

 Resistance against sin is foundational to steadfast Christian living.